-Sansai Gakurin supports innovative research by the GSGES faculty in the medium- and long-term, to integrate the research activities from diverse fields for global civilization and enhancing the 'Global Environmental Policy Planning' by overcoming interests around the world.
+Sansai Gakurin supports innovative medium- and long-term research by the GSGES faculty to integrate the research activities from diverse fields and support achieving a more harmonious balance of man and nature.

-Sansai Gakurin has regularly published Sansai Newsletter.
+Sansai Gakurin also regularly publishes the Sansai Newsletter to promote GSGES activities.